bugcrowd/templates/submissions/description/broken_authentication_and_session_management/failure_to_invalidate_session/on_two_fa_activation_change/template.md

 1. Sign into a user’s account (Browser A)
 1. Sign into the same user’s account, using a different browser (Browser B)
 1. Using Browser A, set up 2FA for the account
+1. Using Browser B, perform an authenticated action, such as changing the profile name
-1. Using Browser B, observe that the user session is still valid
+1. Observe that the authenticated action is successful and that the user session is still valid

 ## Proof of Concept (PoC)